trufflesuite/trufflesuite.com/src/docs/truffle/quickstart.md

   We also recommend against using <code>sudo</code> while installing Truffle as many users report permissions errors after doing so.
   </p>

+If you run into issues during installation, feel free to post on our [GitHub Discussions](https://github.com/orgs/trufflesuite/discussions/categories/installation) page!

 ## Creating a project